-If a child makes an in year transfer to an alternative primary school, the SENCos of the two schools will make sure all relevant inclusion information is transferred to ensure a smooth transition and comply with GDPR guidelines.
-For children with a statement or Education, Health and Care Plan, a more formal Transition Meeting involving all parties may be arranged to plan the transition process.
+If a child makes an in year transfer to an alternative primary school, the SENDCos of the two schools will make sure all relevant inclusion information is transferred to ensure a smooth transition and comply with GDPR guidelines.
+For children with a statement or Education, Health and Care Plan, a more formal transition meeting, involving all parties, may be arranged to plan the transition process.
+For children who transfer from our mainstream setting to a specialist setting, a formal transition meeting with the receiving school will be scheduled.

-Where children with SEND move to another primary school, the SENCo will contact the SENCo of the receiving school to ensure all relevant information is shared.
+Where children with SEND move to another primary school, the SENDCo will contact the SENDCo of the receiving school to ensure all relevant information is shared.
 Parents planning such a move of their child, especially if their needs are more complex, are encouraged to give as much notice as possible to school so that all necessary arrangements can be put in place prior to the move.

 School has strong links to specialist schools in the Manchester area including The Grange, The Birches, Ashgate and Bridglea Pupil Referral Unit.
-Throughout the academic year, the SENCO and Inclusion Lead liaise with these specialist provisions to access outreach support, when necessary.
-When a child transfers to a specialist provision, the SENCo liaises closely with both the LA and new setting to ensure the transition process is a smooth as possible.
+Throughout the academic year, the SENDCO and Inclusion Lead liaise with these specialist provisions to access outreach support, when necessary.
+When a child transfers to a specialist provision, the SENDCo liaises closely with both the LA and new setting to ensure the transition process is a smooth as possible.
 In addition, school offers support to parents in terms of facilitating additional visits to the new setting.
 School also endeavours to maintain links with children and families in their new setting.

-Prior to pupils joining Oswald Road Primary School, our SENCo works closely with Early Years settings, Rodney House Early Years Outreach Support, Parents/Carers and children to ensure an informed, personalised transition plan for children with special educational needs is in place.
-This may include SENCo attending transition meetings with relevant professionals and outside agencies, observations in the child's current setting, meetings with Parents/Carers and additional visits to Oswald Road setting to aid transition.
+Prior to pupils joining Oswald Road Primary School, our SENDCo and Inclusion Lead work closely with Early Years settings, Rodney House Early Years Outreach Support, Parents/Carers and children to ensure an informed, personalised transition plan for children with special educational needs is in place.
+This may include SENDCo attending transition meetings with relevant professionals and outside agencies, observations in the child's current setting, meetings with Parents/Carers and additional visits to Oswald Road setting to aid transition.

 School also offers transition support to children who move between year groups and phases within school.
-During Summer 2 additional staff meeting time is allocated for teachers to discuss new cohorts, teachers may attend exit interviews with SENCo, where provision for children with special educational needs are discussed in detail.
+During the summer term additional staff meeting time is allocated for teachers to discuss new cohorts, teachers may attend exit interviews with SENDCo, where provision for children with special educational needs are discussed in detail.
 In addition, school provides additional transition afternoons for all children to visit their new teacher and new classrooms.
 Parents /Carers are invited to join their child on one of these transition afternoons.